Sol-Client/client/README.md

 To run it, execute the following command: `./gradlew runClient`.

-### Testing
+## 📝 Testing

-Before a new release is created, there must be tested if Sol:
+Before a new release is created, it must be tested if Sol:

 - Compiles
 - Runs in development